-The Company has undertaken a rigorous review of its Risk Management framework and has implemented an Enterprise Risk Management system (ERM) in some of its subsidiaries that are subject to Basel II requirements, in particular Canaccord Adams UK.
+The Company has undertaken a rigorous review of its Risk Management framework and has implemented an Enterprise Risk Management system (ERM) in some of its subsidiaries that are subject to Basel II requirements, in particular Canaccord Genuity UK and Canaccord International Ltd. (based on Barbados) in 2011.
 This ERM approach is also being adopted by Canaccord as a whole.